 Joseph Heller and Louis-Ferdinand Celine

 Within a few months, I would write “The Stockholm Manifesto,” a rant heavily influenced by Celine.
-You can read the short story for free on my smashwords site, just follow the links at the top-right column of this page.
+You can read the short story in my fiction collection titled 1966.